Skip to content

 The vendor’s OAuth app must allow this exact callback URL:

-Where NB_API_URL is the public origin of the platform’s API.
+Where NB_PUBLIC_ORIGIN is the canonical public origin of the deployment.
 For the dev server it defaults to http://localhost:27247.
-In production this must be set explicitly — see Environment Variables.
+In production this must be set explicitly (or derived from the chart-forwarded host facts) — see Environment Variables → Public origin.

 The Set up modal in the UI shows the resolved redirect URI with a Copy button so admins can register it without guessing.